wildfly/wildfly/jboss-javaee-6.0-with-hibernate/README.md

-This BOM builds on the Java EE full profile BOM, adding Hibernate family projects (Hibernate ORM, Hibernate Search, Hibernate Validator).
+This BOM builds on the Java EE full profile BOM, adding Hibernate Community projects including Hibernate ORM, Hibernate Search and Hibernate Validator.

 It also provides tool projects such as Hibernate JPA Model Gen and Hibernate Validator Annotation Processor.